l0k0ms/workshops/log-workshop-2/steps/step16.md

 ### Create a dedicated Pipeline

-Let's go to the pipeline section again and create a new pipeline to only parse these logs:
+Let's go to the pipeline section again and create a new pipeline to parse these logs:

 ![Create a pipeline](https://raw.githubusercontent.com/l0k0ms/workshops/master/log-workshop-2/images/create_a_pipeline.png)